lmmx/beeb/README.md

 - BeautifulSoup
 - HTTPX
   - A `requests`-like API with async and HTTP/2 support
-- aiostream
+- aiostream, aiofiles
-  - Asynchronous requests to speed up channel listings retrieval
+  - Asynchronous requests to speed up channel listings retrieval and stream downloads
 - tqdm
   - Gives the option to show progress when multiprocessing channel listings
 - `more_itertools`
+- dateutil

 </p>